atheobold/Greenwood_Book/_book/01-preface.md

 it will
 ask you to save your workspace. ***DO NOT DO THIS!*** It will just create a cluttered workspace and could even cause you to get incorrect results.
 In fact, you should go into the Tools -> Global Options and then make sure that "Save workspace to .RData on exit" option on the first screen you will see is set to ***Never***.
-If you save your R code either as a .R or (better) an R-markdown file, you can re-create any results by simply re-running that code or re-knitting the file.
+If you save your R code either as a .R or (better) an R Markdown (.Rmd) file, you can re-create any results by simply re-running that code or re-knitting the file.
 If you find that you have lots of "stuff" in your workspace because you accidentally saved your workspace, just run ``rm(list = ls())``.
 It will delete all the data sets from your workspace.